If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Not like that, I didn’t.
 Fleur ground her teeth.
 And it didn’t affect him at all, anyway.

 ‘He didn’t seem enthralled by her at the Yule Ball,’ Viktor said.
-‘You can tell when someone is under the charm of a veela, it shows in their eyes.
-I’ve never seen it in his, Harry Potter seems even more resistant than I am, so even if she tried, she must’ve failed.
+‘You can tell when someone is under the charm of a veela, it shows in their eyes, like any compulsion.
+I’ve never seen it in his.
+Harry Potter seems even more resistant than I am, so even if she tried, she must’ve failed.
 It hardly matters given the location of the next task.
 A veela’s at a disadvantage in such conditions.’

 ‘Only if you manage to transfigure yourself,’ Hermione said.